iobis/robis/README.md

 > If you're unsure how to construct WKT, `robis` includes the function `get_geometry`, which provides an interactive tool to draw shapes and return WKT than can be plugged into queries.

 > To use it, run: `wkt <- get_geometry()`.
 This will open up the tool in the Viewer of RStudio.
 You can zoom, pan, and use the shapes to draw on the map.
-If you are satisfied, click the 'Done' button in the bottom right hand corner, and it will assign the WKT to the object `wkt`.
+Once you are satisfied with what you've drawn, click the 'Done' button in the bottom right hand corner, and it will assign the WKT to the object `wkt`.
 If you aren't happy with what you've drawn, you can click the trashcan icon to clear the shape from the tool.

 ## How to use OBIS data